 Who Might Benefit From Creatine

-- Athletes and weightlifters: Those performing repeated short bursts of high-intensity activity often see noticeable improvements in strength and performance.
+- Athletes and weightlifters: Those who perform repeated short bursts of high-intensity activity often notice improvements in strength and performance.

 - Older adults: Some studies suggest creatine may help maintain muscle mass and support functional strength as we age.